If you are convicted of DUI in Virginia, you will lose your driving privileges for 12 months.

 For this reason, there are several laws and penalties associated with misusing or abusing the ignition interlock device program.

 As a few of the most common:

-Virginia Code § 18.2-270.1(D) – Failing to install an ignition interlock device within 30 days of receiving your restricted driver’s license could result in the loss of this license.
+- Virginia Code § 18.2-270.1(D) – Failing to install an ignition interlock device within 30 days of receiving your restricted driver’s license could result in the loss of your license.

 It’s important to remember that an ignition interlock device isn’t just a mechanism to prevent you from driving drunk.